Follow these three best practices to ensure a successful SD-WAN implementation and maximize long-term success.

 Buy SD-WAN service from a service provider that deploys the SD-WAN solution and related network services, and co-manages the solution along with your internal IT team.

-Core competencies: Is the service provider deeply rooted in legacy technologies or do they live and breathe cloud-ready solutions?
+Core competencies: Is the service provider deeply rooted in legacy technologies, or do they live and breathe cloud-ready solutions?

 Experience with SD-WAN implementations: Does the provider have a volume of successful deployments that span geography, size and vertical?